ssenart/home-assistant-gazpar/README.md

 In Home Assistant energy configuration panel, you can set directly the sensor 'sensor.gazpar' in the gas consumption section.

-I prefer using an alias for all my sensor so I keep control on the sensor naming.
+I prefer using an alias for all my sensors so I keep control on the sensor naming.
 For that, I define a template and use the template sensor.gas_energy to configure the dashboard.

 ```yaml
 - sensor: